2025 Undergraduate Catalog

 • Apply systems analysis to transportation, logistics and supply chain management.

-• Understand the transportation systems’ political, regulatory and legal issues
+• Understand the transportation systems’ political, regulatory and legal issues.

-• Assess the strengths and weaknesses of major transportation and logistics systems
+• Assess the strengths and weaknesses of major transportation and logistics systems.

 Concentration Requirements (12 semester hours)

-Final Program Requirements (3 semester hours)
+Final Program Requirement (3 semester hours)

 Elective Requirements (45 semester hours)